tetiana-karasova/python-retail/samples/interactive-tutorials/prediction/prediction_filtering.md

 ```python
 filter: 'tag="promotional" tag=(-"promotional")'
 ```
-Set the parameter `strictFiltering` to false:
+Set the `strictFiltering` parameter to false:
 ```python
 params.strictFiltering = False
 ```
-Run the code sample and check the prediction response contains some (popular) recommended products.
+Run the code sample and check that prediction response contains some (popular) recommended products.

-If you only want results strictly matching the filters, set `params.strictFiltering` to `True` in the PredictRequest to receive empty results instead.
+If you want to receive only results that strictly match the filters, set `params.strictFiltering` to `True` in the `PredictRequest` to receive empty results instead:
 ```python
 params.strictFiltering = True
 ```
-Run the code sample again, the prediction response now is empty.
+Run the code sample again.
+Now, the prediction response is empty.

 **Note:** the API will never return items with storageStatus of "EXPIRED" or "DELETED" regardless of filter choices.